Niharika-yadav/Sales-Insights-DA-MySQL-combined-Power-BI/README.md

 # Sales-Insights-DA-MySQL-combined-Power-BI

 ## Purpose of the Repository:
-the purposes and MySQL integration for your Sales Insights dashboard:
+The purposes and MySQL integration for your Sales Insights dashboard:

 - **Data Integration & Real-Time Reporting**: Seamlessly connects MySQL to Power BI for integrated, up-to-date sales performance metrics.
 - **Automated Data Refresh & Accurate Insights**: Real-time data extraction from MySQL ensures that the dashboard is always accurate and reflects the latest sales data.